AdobeDocs/pdfservices-api-documentation/src/pages/overview/legacy-documentation/document-generation-api/stylingformattingtags.md

 - Any HTML tags which are not supported will be ignored.

+Formatting for image can be provided using the attributes of the img tag.

+- The img tag supports the height and width attributes.

+- Any other unsupported attributes inside the img tag will be ignored.

 ## Inline styling attributes supported

 - font-size : xpt ;  x=dynamic positive integer, 1pt =1/72 inch ( point (pt) is the only supported unit for font size.)